People's Liberation Army Air Force: 1970s to 1980s

 In the 1980s, the Air Force made serious efforts to raise the educational level and improve the training of its pilots.
 Superannuated pilots were retired or assigned to other duties.
 All new pilots were to be at least middle-school graduates.
 The time it took to train a qualified pilot capable of performing combat missions reportedly was reduced from four or five years to two years.
 The training emphasized raising technical and tactical skills in individual pilots and participation in combined-arms operations.
 Flight safety also increased.

 From 1986 to 1988, each military region converted a division into a division grade transition training base (改装训练基地), which replaced training regiments in operational divisions.

 In 1987 the Air Force had serious technological deficiencies — especially when compared with its principal threat, the Soviet Armed Forces — and had many needs that it could not satisfy.
 It needed more advanced aircraft, better avionics, electronic countermeasures equipment, more powerful aircraft weaponry, a low-altitude surface-to-air missile, and better controlled antiaircraft artillery guns.
 Some progress was made in aircraft design with the incorporation of Western avionics into the Chengdu J-7 and Shenyang J-8, the development of refueling capabilities for the H-6D bomber and the Nanchang Q-5 attack fighter, increased aircraft all-weather capabilities, and started production of the HQ-2J high-altitude surface-to-air missile and the C-601 air-to-ship missile.

 Although the PLAAF received significant support from Western nations in the 1980s when China was seen as a counterweight to Soviet power, this support ended in 1989 as a result of the Chinese crackdown on the Tiananmen protests of 1989 and the later collapse of the Soviet Union in 1991.
-After the fall of the USSR, the Russian Federation became China's principal arms supplier, to the extent that Chinese economic growth allowed Russia to sustain its aerospace industry.